 In other words, whether out of cultural inertia or love of money, the unbelievers are in bad faith: there is no consideration of the possibility that people might reject Islam simply because they don’t think it is true.
 Everyone knows it is true, but some find it inconvenient, for various reasons, to admit that.
 Says Maududi: “The mentality of the disbeliever has been the same throughout the ages; their arguments and their objections, and their excuses and subterfuges for not believing have been similar and ultimately the fates that they met have also been the same.”

-Then comes, in verses 105-122, the story of Noah (also in suras 10, 11, and 23).
+Allah follows all that up with the story of Noah (vv.
+105-122; also in suras 10, 11, and 23).
 Noah tells the unbelievers that he is only a “plain warner” (v.
-115) – exactly like Muhammad (7:184).
+115) — exactly like Muhammad (7:184).
 Noah then appeals to Allah to judge between himself and his people, and the people are accordingly drowned while he is saved in the ark (v.
 119).
 This is a sign, but most still persist in unbelief (v.
 121).
-In verses 123-140 there follows another account of the prophet Hud, whom we have met in suras 7 and 11.
+Allah then turns in verses 123-140 to another account of the prophet Hud, whom we have met in suras 7 and 11.
 He too warns his people, but they reject him, and Allah destroys them (v.
 139).
 Likewise in verses 141-159 the unbelievers reject the message of the prophet Salih (who also appears in suras 7 and 11), and are also destroyed (v.
 158).
 Here is told again the story of the “she-camel of Allah,” a miraculous beast Salih brings forth in answer to the people’s demand for a sign (vv.
 154-155).
 Says Ibn Kathir: “A crowd of them gathered and demanded that he immediately bring forth from the rock a she-camel that was ten months pregnant, and they pointed to a certain rock in their midst.
 Allah’s Prophet Salih made them promise that if he responded to their request, they would believe in him and follow him.
 So they agreed to that.
 The Prophet of Allah Salih, peace be upon him, stood and prayed, then he prayed to Allah to grant them their request.
 Then the rock to which they had pointed split open, revealing a she-camel that was ten months pregnant, exactly as they had requested.
 So some of them believed, but most of them disbelieved.”
 Indeed, some of them set upon the camel and hamstrung it (v.
 157), for which they were duly punished.

 The unbelievers wouldn’t have believed a non-Arab messenger (vv.
 198-199), and indeed, they will not believe until they taste hell (v.
 201).
 Destruction will come suddenly, but Allah never destroys a population without warning it first (v.
 208).
 So believe in Allah alone (v.
 213), not the accursed poets (v.
 224).